moule-group/ElPh/README.md

 First step: Use visualize.py to identify the numbering of molecules, there are 3 molecules need to identify.
 The order of the numbering is shown in the figure.

-Second step: Prepare input files in the folder: cif file of materials; FORCE_SETS from Phonopy simulation (8x8x8 grids); phonopy_disp.yaml from Phonopy simulation; scripts.
+Second step: Prepare input files in the folder: cif file of materials; FORCE_SETS from Phonopy simulation; phonopy_disp.yaml from Phonopy simulation; scripts.

 Third step: Run elph (provide the numbering of three monomers) to return electron phonon coupling parameter for further research.